giellalt/giellalt.github.io/infra/FSTTechnologyOverview.md

 ## Today's dual strategy

+* use the slow hfst for all applications demanding open source and/or weighting
 * use the fast xfst for developing and for some applications

-* use the slow hfst for all applications demanding open source and/or weighting
+Having two compilers for different appliations becomes incresingly difficult.

 ## The future